Critical Thinking: An Introduction

 Week 4: Deductive validity and logical form.

-Week 7: Reasoning about causes and inference to the best explanation.
+Week 7: Inference to the best explanation.

 Week 8: Practical reasoning: Reasoning about what to do.